The Disability Visibility Project is an online community dedicated to creating, sharing, and amplifying disability media and culture.

 - Provides online spaces for people to share and connect

-- Hosts and organizes Twitter chats about disability culture and issues
+- Hosts and organizes Twitter chats about disability issues

 - Champions disability culture and history